defridge/program_builder/README.md

 ### Site Goals

-* The goal of the site is to provide the user with a very simple but detailed approach to creating a gym program tailored to thier goals.
+* The goal of the site is to provide the user with a very simple but detailed approach to creating a gym program tailored to their goals.

 ### Target Audience